 One thing I always do is book through Get Away Today.
 Sure, you can make all the phone calls, effort and possibly not get what you REALLY need, when just one call to them will book the trip of your dreams at the best price.
 Save $10 on your trip with code CURLS10.

-If you liked this post, be sure to sign up for my email list, and check out all my other Disney posts below that!
+If you liked this post, be sure to grab my Disneyland Packing list — and check out my other Disney posts below that!